scr1ptjunk13/paradex-trade-hub/README.md

 1. Click "Connect Wallet" in the top right
 2. Select your wallet and approve the connection
-3. Wait for Paradex initialization (this derives your Starknet key pair)
+3. A modal will appear asking for your **Paradex credentials**:
+   - Enter your **Paradex Account Address** (L2)
+   - Enter your **Paradex Private Key** (L2)
+4. Click "Connect to Paradex" - this authenticates with Paradex API
+5. Your real USDC balance will appear
-4. Select a market from the dropdown
+6. Select a market from the dropdown
-5. Enter position size and choose leverage
+7. Enter position size and choose leverage
-6. Click "Long" or "Short" to place a market order
+8. Click "Long" or "Short" to place a **real market order**
-7. View your active positions in the table below
+9. View your actual positions in the table below

 ## Project Structure